nf-core/rangeland/README.md

 ## Introduction

-**nf-core/rangeland** is a geographical best-practice analysis pipeline for remotely sensed imagery.
+**nf-core/rangeland** is a best-practice Earth Observation analysis pipeline for remotely sensed imagery.
 The pipeline processes satellite imagery alongside auxiliary data in multiple steps to arrive at a set of trend files related to land-cover changes.
 The main pipeline steps are:

-1. Read satellite imagery, digital elevation model (dem), endmember definition, water vapor database (wvdb), datacube definition and area of interest definition (aoi)
+1. Read satellite imagery, datacube definition, area of interest definition (aoi) and optional inputs such as digital elevation model (dem), endmember definition and water vapor database (wvdb)
 2. Generate allow list and analysis mask to determine which pixels from the satellite data can be used
 3. Preprocess data to obtain atmospherically corrected images alongside quality assurance information (aka. level 2 analysis read data)
-4. Merge spatially and temporally overlapping preprocessed data
+4. Merge preprocessed data based on spatially and temporally overlap
-5. Classify pixels by applying linear spectral unmixing
-6. Time series analyses to obtain trends in vegetation dynamics to derive level 3 data
+5. Time series analyses to obtain trends in vegetation dynamics to derive level 3 data
-7. Create mosaic and pyramid visualizations of the results
+6. Create mosaic and pyramid visualizations of the results
-8. Version reporting with MultiQC ([`MultiQC`](http://multiqc.info/))
+7. Version reporting with MultiQC ([`MultiQC`](http://multiqc.info/))

 <p align="center">
     <img title="nf-core/rangeland diagram" src="docs/images/rangeland_diagram.png" width=95%>